pinterest/gestalt/docs/markdown/team_support/contributions.md

 ## Making a design contribuition

 Design system is about collaboration and building blocks!
 Gestalt offers the elements you need to create a consistent product.
-If you have an idea to improve Pinterest surfaces by partnering with the Gestalt team, please follow the steps below.
-We would love to collaborate with you!Follow the steps below to make a design contribution:
+If you have an idea to improve Pinterest surfaces by partnering with the Gestalt team.
+We would love to collaborate with you!
+Follow the steps below to make a design contribution:

 1. **Present your idea or suggestion during our Office Hour meetings** [Sign up](https://pinch.pinadmin.com/gestaltSignUp) for an office hours slot with your discussion topic!